Through the desert with Palestinian mountain bikers from Bethlehem

 From Church of the Nativity to Massada

 Massada is the second most visited site in Israel.
-It became one of the founding myths of the young state of Israel in 1948.
+It became one of the founding myths of the fledgling state of Israel in 1948.
 Israeli archaeologists fabricated stories to promote the nationalist agenda and organised tours to Massada for Zionist youth movements.

 © Pieter Stockmans